ECP-CANDLE/Benchmarks/README.md

 rng_seed        : Value for the random number seed.
 Otherwise a random seed is chosen.

-The following are self-explanatory but may substantially influence model performance. epochs
-batch_size
-learning_rate
-scaling
-noise_factor
-validation_split
+More examples can be found within the respective default model files, but are generally limited to numerical parameters which can substantially affect model performace, such as learning_rate, batch_size and so on.